Box (BOX)

 Billings is a non-GAAP metric that is often called “cash revenue” because it shows how much money the company has collected from customers in a certain period.
 This is different from revenue, which must be recognized in pieces over the length of a contract.

-Box’s billings punched in at $242.3 million in Q1, and over the last four quarters, its growth slightly outpaced the sector as it averaged 11.7% year-on-year increases.
-This alternate topline metric grew faster than total sales, meaning the company collects cash upfront and then recognizes the revenue over the length of its contracts - a boost for its liquidity and future revenue prospects.
+Box’s billings came in at $296 million in Q3, and over the last four quarters, its growth was underwhelming as it averaged 11.9% year-on-year increases.
+However, this alternate topline metric grew faster than total sales, meaning the company collects cash upfront and then recognizes the revenue over the length of its contracts - a boost for its liquidity and future revenue prospects.
 Box Billings

 7. Customer Acquisition Efficiency

-Box is very efficient at acquiring new customers, and its CAC payback period checked in at 28 months this quarter.
-The company’s rapid recovery of its customer acquisition costs indicates it has a highly differentiated product offering and a strong brand reputation.
-These dynamics give Box more resources to pursue new product initiatives while maintaining the flexibility to increase its sales and marketing investments.
+Box is extremely efficient at acquiring new customers, and its CAC payback period checked in at 15.3 months this quarter.
+The company’s rapid recovery of its customer acquisition costs means it can attempt to spur growth by increasing its sales and marketing investments.

 8. Gross Margin & Pricing Power